kofta999/blog-api-nest/README.md

-Here's a high-level overview of the features you might want to implement:
+Here's a high-level overview of the features I might want to implement:

 1. **User Authentication**: Users should be able to register and log in.
 You can use Passport.js with JWT strategy for this.